zelhajou/ft_sys_inception/README.md

 - This is a good video that implements the concept of namespaces and cgroups in a simple way [Live Code: Understanding Container Internals](https://youtu.be/9ivFrXgB2Zg)

 6. **Container Networking:**
+- Containers can be networked together, isolated, or connected to external networks.
+- **Docker Networking Modes**:
+	- **Bridge Mode**: The default mode, where containers are connected to a private internal network and communicate via the host machine.
+	- **Host Mode**: The container shares the host machine's network stack, which can lead to performance improvements but less isolation.
+	- **Overlay Network**: Used for multi-host networking, allowing containers across different hosts to communicate securely.

+7. **Volumes and Persistent Storage**:

+- Containers are ephemeral, meaning any data written inside a container’s filesystem is lost when the container is stopped or destroyed.
+To persist data, Docker uses volumes.
+- **Volumes**: A volume is a directory or a file outside of the container’s filesystem that remains intact across container restarts.
+Volumes are stored on the host machine and can be shared between containers.
+- **Bind Mounts**: A specific type of volume where a host directory is mounted directly into a container.

+8. **Orchestration**:
+- When dealing with multiple containers that need to work together, orchestration tools are used to manage container deployment, scaling, and networking.
+- **Docker Compose**: A tool for defining and running multi-container Docker applications.
+With a single YAML file, you can configure all the services your application needs.
+- **Kubernetes**: A powerful open-source system for automating the deployment, scaling, and management of containerized applications across clusters of hosts.

+### Understanding Docker

+#### What is Docker?

+Docker is an open-source platform that automates the deployment of applications inside lightweight, portable containers.
+It abstracts away many of the complexities involved in managing different environments, allowing developers to focus on writing code that works consistently from development to production.

 ## Tools